-An Official Competition Map with turnpoints, bonus tasks and recommended refueling fields will be available to all competitors after the opening briefing.

-Changes to the competition map and additional bonus task lay be added to the map by CD only if briefed and displayed in previous evening.
+An Official Competition Map with turnpoints, bonus tasks and recommended refueling fields will be available to all competitors after the opening briefing only.
+Changes to the competition map and additional bonus tasks may be added to the map by CD only if briefed and displayed in previous evening.

-Turnpoints will be marked evenly across all the competition area, to stimulate flying between turnpoints instead of driving with support vehicle.
+Turnpoints and snake figures will be marked evenly across all the competition area, to stimulate flying between turnpoints instead of driving with support vehicle.